VindeeR/autosubmit/docs/source/userguide/monitor_and_check/index.rst

 For including the summaries:
 ::

-        autosubmit stats -ss -js cxxx
+        autosubmit stats --section_summary --jobs_summary cxxx
+..
+To be changed if the code is modified

-The location will be the same as the bar diagram plot:
+The location will be:
 ::

         <experiments_directory>/cxxx/stats/cxxx_section_summary_<date>_<time>.pdf